 The BDIAP was instrumental with colleagues in the Royal College of Pathologists in establishing the autonomous College of Pathologists of East Central and Southern Africa (COPECSA) and has continued to provide speakers and support for their annual meetings.

-The 16th East African British School of Pathology (EABSoP) will take place on 6th to 10th October in Entebbe, Uganda.
+The 16th East African British School of Pathology (EABSoP) will take place in March 2026 in Uganda.